If you intend to work your way through this article, go here for the version-controlled source.

 :set guifont

-, place your cursor on an empty line, and type this command:
+Now, let’s capture the output of :set guifont.
+Open your gvimrc, place your cursor on an empty line, and type this command:

 :call append('.', 'set guifont=' .. &guifont)

-This will insert the following into your gvimrc
+This will insert the following into your gvimrc.

 set guifont=DejaVu_Sans_Mono:h10:cANSI:qDRAFT

-, gVim will revert to the default font.
+Keep that line in ~/vimfiles/gvimrc and your font selection will persist.
+If you open gVim on a system without DejaVu Sans Mono, gVim will revert to the default font.
 If you’d like to choose your own fallback, you can list as many fonts as you like, separated by commas. gVim will start with the first and search for an available font.

 set guifont=Consolas:h10:cANSI:qDRAFT,SimSun-ExtB:h11:cANSI:qDEFAULT,DejaVuSansMono_NFM:h10:cANSI:qDRAFT